Nedupelekwa/https-nedupelekwa.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
         <p>
-            I am a Mathematician turned Data Analytics with 2 years of experience in creating Excel and PowerBi templates for data collection and visulaization and creating clear actionable insights from messy data.
+            I am skilled in designing Excel/Google Sheet templates and dashboards for professional business analyis.
+I also apply statistical and analytical proficiency into unearthening performance and identifying key decision-making trends.

         </p>
         <p>
             I have been practicing Data Analytics in the FMCG sector for about 2 years now and this has been a solid base for me as I pierce into other sectors.
-I am adding core python and machine learning skillsets to my arsenal.
         </p>
     </section>